ferenchejja/python-luhn/README.md

 # python-luhn
-Simple calculate and check luhn formula in python
+Simple calculate and check the Luhn formula in python